Nimbus JOSE + JWT

 - [optional] BouncyCastle can be used as an alternative crypto backend via the standard Java Cryptography Architecture (JCA) interface.
 Users typically resort to BouncyCastle if they run an older Java edition (6 or 7) that doesn’t support certain JWS and JWE crypto operations.
 See JCA algorithm support for more info.

 The library source code is provided under the Apache 2.0 licence.

 To post bug reports and suggestions

 Development of this library was started by Connect2id in January 2012.
 The initial code was based on JWS/JWE/JWT crypto classes factored out of the OpenInfoCard project.
 A rewrite to fully decouple the JOSE + JWT object representation from the crypto implementation led to the next major 2.0 release in October 2012.
 Today the library is used by our OpenID Connect server and numerous other products and services in identity, messaging, mobile and finance.

-- Axel Nennker and the guys behind OpenInfoCard for providing much of the initial code.
+- Axel Nennker and the developers behind OpenInfoCard for providing much of the initial code.

-- Justin Richer from MITRE for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.
+- Justin Richer for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.